• Latest

 In other words, insulin is a hormone that helps the body process sugar.
 It is made in the pancreas and released into the bloodstream when blood sugar levels rise.
 Insulin helps the body use glucose for energy or store it for future use.

-What Actually is an Insulin Plant?
+What is an Insulin Plant?

 In India, it is used to manage diabetes, and it is known that people with diabetes should consume one to two leaves of insulin plant daily to maintain normal blood glucose levels.
 The tribal inhabitants of Kolli hills in Namakkal district, Tamil Nadu, India, were reported to use C. igneus leaves to treat diabetes effectively.